blib-la/hyv/docs/17_b_CREATING_A_PRISMA_STORE_ADAPTER.md

 ## Using the Prisma Store Adapter

-You can now use the `PrismaStoreAdapter` as the store for an `Agent` in Hyv:
+Upon successful implementation, the `PrismaStoreAdapter` can now be utilized as a store for an `Agent` within Hyv:

 ```typescript
 import { Agent } from "@hyv/core";